Abibubble/ms4-lead-shot-hazard/TESTING.md

 * Creates a new user account.
 * Confirm password field is checked against password field to ensure no typos are made.
 * If the username already exists, it informs the user and clears the form.
-* If the passwords don't match, the user is informed via a flash message.
+* If the passwords don't match, the user is informed via a toast message.

 ### Log In
 * &#128683;